 ’s orbit around the Sun) and/or the Earth

-precisely.
 In practice, therefore, a model ecliptic and/or equator are used instead.
+These, together

 " mean equinox

-to change with time due to movement of the coordinate system itself (rather than motion
+change with time due to movement of the coordinate system itself (rather than motion of

 " epoch of the mean equinox

 " for short) which allows the position of

 the model coordinate system on the sky to be determined.
 This is the role of the Equinox